PDM

 PLM systems often include PDM software features.
 Be sure to identify what PDM features you are looking for and identify if those are included in a potential PLM system.

-2. Integrations and File Types
+2. Process Integrations

 A PLM system allows you to keep all your files and information in the same place.
 This makes it easier to share files across phases and optimize the product creation process.